X

 1. Top 10 Japanese Surnames Ranking

-Here we introduce you to the Top 10 Ranking of Japanese surname/family name in Japan.
+Here, we introduce you to the Top 10 Ranking of Japanese surnames/family names in Japan.
 We added the representative family crest (Kamon) to each surname.

-However, it’s just an example and each family names has many different kamons attached to them.
+However, it’s just an example; each family name has many different Kamon attached to them.

 1. 佐藤 SATO

-Sato family’s estimated population is around 2 million people.
-It is a surname concentrated in eastern Japan, especially in the Tohoku region.
+The Sato family’s estimated population is around 2 million people.
+The surname is concentrated in eastern Japan, especially in the Tohoku region.

 In Akita and Yamagata in particular, around 7% of the population is the Sato family.